-Nominations are now being accepted for the annual public health awards.
+Nominations are accepted for the annual public health awards each year.
 These awards are an excellent opportunity to recognize and celebrate the amazing work of your colleagues and partners.
 The awards are presented by the Colorado Public Health Association (CPHA) and the Colorado School of Public Health (ColoradoSPH) at the 2021 Public Health in the Rockies conference in Keystone, Colorado.
 The Ignite and Awards Ceremony will be a fun evening of celebrating colleagues and on the evening of Thursday, August 26th.

 CPHA Award Categories

 Established in 1988 by CPHA, this award is presented annually to a person or organization for highly visible past or present efforts within local, state or national efforts in support of public health issues.

 Award for Excellence in the Promotion of Health Equity:

 Presented by the Colorado Public Health Association, the Colorado Society of Public Health Education and the Public Health

 This award was established in1972 in recognition of P.W.
 Jacoe, a Colorado Board of Health member in the 1950s, for his devotion to duty, his excellence of work and accomplishments, his interest, his leadership and contributions to the physical science field of public health.
 The award is to be given to a person who has made an outstanding technical innovation in public health.

 This award is given to an individual early in their career serving in a public health capacity who has demonstrated outstanding initiative on behalf of the Colorado public health community.

 Exemplary Frontier Public Health Nurse Award: